Auditing our services

-Our second Best Value audit published in May 2013 advised that the City of Edinburgh Council had a clear and ambitious vision for the city and faced a range of challenges; however there were many excellent examples of service delivery.
+The second Best Value audit published in May 2013 advised that the we had a clear and ambitious vision for the city and faced a range of challenges, however there were many excellent examples of service delivery.

 Audit Scotland carried out a follow up audit in the summer of 2014 to track progress on key issues and areas for improvement.
 Best Value follow up report was published in December 2014.

 Assurance and improvement plan

 Every 3 years our Local Area Network of statutory scrutiny bodies carries out a risk assessment of our planned activities.
 The network includes